World Languages, Cultures, and Media

 It is possible to earn four units toward the major during a semester in Spain (Madrid) or Costa Rica (San José); students who remain a year in Spain may earn seven units toward the major.

-The minor consists of six courses at the 101 level and above.
+The minor consists of six courses at the 101 level and above, of which two must be taken on campus.

 Students on the programs in Spain or Costa Rica may count three courses (semester program) or five courses (year program) toward the minor.